 Books about Privacy, Security and Identity

-After the Internet came the World Wide Web, a domain that has transformed the way we live and do business.
-Everything from research to commerce has been affected.
-The ability to access information quickly, to buy and sell efficiently, and to be “anywhere” without restriction or inhibition has fired the imagination of millions of users.
-But not all imaginations had benevolent intent, and citizens of the Web fell victim to malware, fraud, predation, phishing attacks, theft.
+After the adoption of the Internet came the World Wide Web, a domain that transformed the way we live and do business.
+Everything from research to commerce was profoundly affected.
+The ability to access information quickly, to buy and sell efficiently, and to be “anywhere” without restriction or inhibition fired the imagination of millions of users.
+But not all imaginations had benevolent intent, and citizens of the Web fell victim to malware, fraud, predation, phishing attacks, and theft.
 Ten years ago we were told that things would steadily get better, but that assessment was way off the mark.
-Individuals, associations, and businesses are increasingly at the mercy of dystopic forces.
+Rather than improving, individuals, associations, and businesses are increasingly at the mercy of dystopic forces.
 How could the "experts" be so wrong?

-PKI Press was established to publish books about the state and future of the place we spend more and more of our time: the world’s information infrastructure: the Internet, phone networks, and even our private computer networks.
-Anyone who spends any time online or is interested in the translation of commercial, social, political, and community functions to virtual space will find indispensable information in our publications, which treat a variety of topics for both specialists and generalists.
-Whether you’re a security professional or an Internet user concerned about the future of your business or personal interactions online, PKI Press can provide you with the books you need to understand today's digital culture, and how to bring accountability AND real privacy to your online world.
+PKI Press was established to publish books about the state and future of the place we spend more and more of our time: the world’s information infrastructure, i.e. the Internet, phone networks, and even our private computer networks.
+Anyone who spends any time online or is interested in the translation of commercial, social, political, and community functions to virtual space will find indispensable information in our publications.
+Our featured author, Wes Kussmaul, treats a variety of topics for both specialists and generalists.
+Whether you’re a security professional or a citizen of the digital world concerned about the future of your interactions online, PKI Press will provide you with the books you need to understand today's digital culture, and how to bring accountability AND real privacy to your online world.

-Wes brings three decades of experience in the development and management of secure online spaces to his work at Reliable Identities.
+Wes draws on more than three decades of experience in the development and management of secure online spaces in his writing.
 In 1981 Wes founded Delphi Internet Services Corporation and its Kussmaul Encyclopedia, the world’s first computerized encyclopedia, an early example of hypertext.
 In 1989, Delphi became the first to bring the Internet to mass audiences.
 Rupert Murdoch’s News Corporation acquired Delphi in 1993.

 While CEO of Delphi, Mr. Kussmaul launched a spin-off company, Global Villages, Inc., to provide magazine publishers with the business planning, design, engineering, hosting, management, and promotion services that allowed them to offer online services to their subscribers and advertisers under their own name.
 During that time Wes realized that the unboundedness of the Web posed obstacles to the kind of secure communities and reliable identities needed by publishers and other relying parties.
-In order to focus on the authenticity issue, Wes sold the hosting portion of Global Villages Inc. to NTT Verio.
+In order to focus on the growing issue of authenticity, Wes sold the hosting portion of Global Villages Inc. to NTT Verio.

 The continuing operation, now called The Authenticity Institute, turned its attention to enrollment technologies that will enable secure and reliable online spaces governed by the principles of professional licensing, building codes, and occupancy permits.

-Wes is the author of several books about privacy and authenticity, including Quiet Enjoyment (2004), Own Your Privacy (2007), and The Future Needs You (2007) and Don’t get Norteled (2014).
+Wes is the author of several books about privacy and authenticity, including Quiet Enjoyment (2004), Own Your Privacy (2007), The Future Needs You (2007), and Don’t Get Norteled (2014).
 He is also an individual adherent of the International Union of Latin Notaries and has been appointed a Notary Ambassador by the National Notary Association.

 Wes received his BS in Physics from the University of Central Missouri in 1971 while serving in the US Air Force at Whiteman Air Force Base (SAC).